Cveinnt/yant/README.md

                                        GPUs. `[int]` should be an integer that represents the desired amount of characters to print.
                                        Default: print first 100 characters (int=100).

-      --colored                        Toggle whether or not to color the output.
-                                       Note: using this flag will mess up outputs used with `watch`.
-Use `watch -c` instead.

       --high [float]                   Set threshold value for what is considered a high GPU usage.
 Should be a float value between 0 and 1.